Protecting qudit operations from noise by continuous dynamical decoupling: Abstract

 \section{Abstract}

-We have developed a procedure of generalized continuous dynamical decoupling (GCDD) for an arbitrary $d$-level system (qudit).
-We show that using this GCDD we can protect an arbitrary qudit gate from general noise.
-We illustrate a practical implementation for the qutrit case during the action of a Hadamard gate, using the three magnetic hyperfine states of the ground energy level of $^{87}\mathrm{Rb}$ and laser beams whose intensities and phases are modulated according to our prescription.
+We develop a procedure of generalized continuous dynamical decoupling (GCDD) for an ensemble of $d$-level systems (qudits), allowing one to protect the action of an arbitrary multi-qudit gate from general noise.
+We first present our GCDD procedure for the case of an arbitrary qudit and apply it to the case of a Hadamard gate acting on a qutrit.
+This is done using a model that, in principle, could be implemented using the three magnetic hyperfine states of the ground energy level of $^{87}\mathrm{Rb}$ and laser beams whose intensities and phases are modulated according to our prescription.
+We show that this model allows one to generate continuously all the possible SU(3) group operations which are, in general, needed to apply the GCDD procedure.
+We finally show that our method can be extended to the case of an ensemble of qudits, identical or not.